johnsh16/FakeBank2/README.md

 Technologies used in this project: React.js (front-end), Bootstrap (front-end styles), Node.js (server), MongoDB (client running on Node).

-The project features the ability to create accounts which persist over time, using the Mongo DB as well as React context to share data over the app.
+The project features the ability to create accounts which persist over time, using MongoDB as well as React context to share data over the app.

 MIT License